Church Live Stream Setup, at a glance:

-- Before you start investing in a livestreaming setup for you church services, make sure your website and email list is updated.
+- Before you start investing in a live streaming setup for your church services, make sure your website and email list are updated.

 - Determine the format of your church service in advance.
 Choose the preaching style, be careful with song copyrights, and decide the camera angles and lighting.

-- Employ a interactive presentation tool like AhaSlides to create an immersive experience for your audience and close the age gap between the young and old.
+- Employ an interactive presentation tool like AhaSlides to create an immersive experience for your audience and close the age gap between the young and old.

 In the age of COVID-19, churches everywhere face a challenge to navigate the global pandemic and rethink their worship gatherings.
 In order to protect their congregation from the spread of the virus, churches begin to consider moving from a physical to an online church service livestream.

 However, livestreaming an online sermon or a church service can be a daunting task, especially to small-sized churches that lack the budget and skill to execute such a production.
 Yet, it doesn’t necessarily have to be.
 In this practical guide, we will show you how to set up and livestream your first online church service.